 The bark of this tree is smooth and light gray, but as it gets older, the texture of the bark gets rough and the color turns a brown red.
-The leaves of the tamarck tree change their appearance during the different seasons, but for majority of the time, they are pale green.
+The leaves of the tamarack tree change their appearance during the different seasons, but for majority of the time, they are pale green.

-33. The European Larch Tree (Larix decidua)
+43. The European Larch Tree (Larix Decidua)

-A European larch tree is a medium to large sized, mountainous, deciduous and coniferous tree that is found in Europe.
+A European larch tree is a medium to large sized, mountainous, deciduous conifer tree that is found in Europe.
 This larch tree species can live up to a 1000 years!
 It is only found in cold, high elevated areas such as the Carpathian Mountains and the Alps.

 The bark of this tree is a dusty brown color and smooth, but as it gets older, the smooth bark peels off and reveals a reddish brown surface.
 The leaves of this tree are similar to the leaves of the American larch tree.

 Maple trees are considered as one of the most important forest tree group in North America.
 The most popular type of maple tree would be the sugar maple tree, as this is the one that produces the sap that creates maple syrup, while also having valuable wood, beautiful aesthetic qualities, food for the wildlife, and watershed protection.

 The most distinguishable factor of maple trees would be the arrangement of its leaves, twigs, and buds — and probably the most recognizable being a maple leaf.
 The fruit grown on this tree is quite distinctive as well.
 The bark of each maple tree depends on what type of maple tree it is.

-34. The Red Maple Tree (Acer rubrum)
+46. The Red Maple Tree (Acer Rubrum)